Sahil142002/Engage-project-Sahil/README.md

 About The Project
 There are many great streaming services to watch movies online in today’s day and age.
 I have built the Movie Recommender System using Content based filtering.
 To iteratively build the best Movie Recommendation System that asks you what type of movie you would like to watch, and tell you what you should be watching in an intrusive way.

+LINK TO MY PROJECT (deployed on heroku): https://sahilll-mrs.herokuapp.com/

 Features of The Recommender System: